-STUDENT INFORMATION Name of the Child(As shown on school enrol Date of Birth Grade (As shown on school enrol liment records) TRIBAL ENROLLMENT Name of the individual with tribal enrollment :(Individual named m ust be a descendent in the first o or second generation) The individual with tribal membership is the: Child Child's Parent Child's Grandparent Name of tribe or band for which individual ab ove claims membershi p: n group that received , 1994.
-(Documentatio a grant under the Indian Educati n required.
-Must attach to form Proof of enrollment in tribe or band listed abo A. Membership or enrollment number (if read B. Other Evidence of Membership in the tribe 50 Opt 0 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 - 60.66 Name and address of tribe or band maintaining City State Zip Code ATTESTATION STATEMENT I verify that the information provided above is accurate.
-Name Parent/Guardian Signature Address City State Zip Code Email Address Date
+STUDENT INFORMATION

+Name of the Child Date of Birth Grade

+(As shown on school enrol lment records)

+TRIBAL ENROLLMENT

+Name of the individual with tribal enrollment: :(Individual named must b ne a descendent in the first or se cond generation)

+The individual with tribal membership is the: Child Chi ld's Parent Child's Gra ndparent

+Name of tribe or band for which individual abo ove claims membership:

+The Tribe or Band is (select only one): Federally Recognized State Recognized Terminated Tribe (Documenta Member of an organized India as it was in effect October 19, Proof of enrollment in tribe or band listed abo in group that received a gr., 1994.
+(Documentation receive, as defined by tribe or b lify available) ant under the Indian Education quired.
+Must attach to form) pand is: OR

+Name and address of tribe or band maintaining g enrollment data for the i ndividual listed above:

+Name Address

+City State Zip Code

+ATTESTATION STATEMENT

+verify that the information provided above is accurate.

+Name Parent/Guardian Si gnature

+Address City State Zip Code

+Email Addross Date